movd/dynv6-dehydrated-hook/README.md

 ## What's working?

 This script should work with:

-- Subdomains that end with domains owned by dynv6.com (`dns.army, dns.navy, dynv6.net, v6.army, v6.navy, v6.rocks`)
+✅ Subdomains that end with domains owned by dynv6.com (`dns.army, dns.navy, dynv6.net, v6.army, v6.navy, v6.rocks`)

-- A top-level domains that you delegated to dynv6.com
+✅ Top-level domain that you delegated to dynv6.com

 - Limitations:
   - You must set up the delegated domain as a single zone

-## What's not yet working?
-- Second-level domains like `example.co.uk` or `example.org.za` don't work yet

 ## Usage/Setup